 BruControl Interfaces accept special control codes to enter setup or report debug information.
-These codes function via serial (USB) connection only to terminal program.
-This information can be reviewed using the "Termite" terminal application included in the Firmware Installation files.
+The terminal application is "Termite", included in the Firmware Installation files, and connects to the interface via serial (USB) only.

-- 1. Setup:
+- 1. Network Setup: - a.

-- a.
 To enter Setup, enter "%0&15;" (excluding quotes) into the terminal entry field and press Enter.

-- 2. Debug Reporting:

-- a.
-To initiate debug reporting, enter "%1&14;" (excluding quotes) into the terminal entry field and press Enter.

-- b.
-Each time this code is entered, the debug level is increased by one level.
-BruControl Interface Firmware provides three levels of debug reporting:
+Note: This code should be used via the terminal application since the setup will take place there. - 2.
+Debug Reporting: - a.
+Note that all debug reporting data issued via the terminal application only. - b.
+BruControl Interface Firmware provides three levels of debug reporting: - i.

-- i.
 Level 0 indicates no reporting.

-- ii.
-Level 1 indicates basic reporting.

-- iii.
-Level 2 indicates detailed reporting.

-- c.
-To decrease debug reporting level, enter: "%2&17;" (excluding quotes) into the terminal entry field and press Enter.
+This is the default level. - ii.
+Level 1 indicates basic reporting. - iii.
+Level 2 indicates detailed reporting. - c.
+To increase debug reporting level, enter "%1&14;" (excluding quotes) into the terminal entry field and press Enter.